nidhig-dev/SBA_316_DOM/README.md

  Created a grocery List app.
  ## Functionality

-* Text box will let user add an item to the active list of groceries with a click of submit button.
+* Input text box will let user add an item to the active list of groceries with a click of submit button.
 * Delete button will delete the item from active list and add it to crossed off list with a strike through.

 - **Clicking on the crossed off item will delete the item from the crossed off list and put it back in the active list.**

 ## Validation
-- Check if text box is null or empty string
+- Check if text box is null or empty string or trailing spaces.
 - Item name cannot start with number or special character
 - Check for duplicate item names, if item is already in the list
 - Confirm before deleting an item
+- If deleted item exists in crossed off list then only delete it from active list bu dont add it to crossed off list.
+- While adding a crossed off item back into the active list, check again for duplicate value.

 ## Requirement